CreamElDudJafar/Pokemon_Celebrations/README.md

 - Backported Features from Yellow: GBC Color, Audio Options, Printer Options
 - Color Attacks / Color Pokeballs
 - Now you can Play Gen1 as a girl!
 - All 151 Pokémons can be caught or evolved without trading
 - Mew Under the Truck event restored
 - NPC Tradeback Guy in CELADON MART 1F (evolve trade evolutions/ or evolve them level up)
 - Now you can take both fossils in MT.
 MOON!
 - Teams have mixed Pokémon (no more 5 pidgey teams)
 - Aerodactyl / Omanyte / Kabuto level when revived now is 44, GIFT Lapras in Saffron now is level 34 / Eevee from Celadon Roof is 30.
 - Gust is now a Flying Type instead of NORMAL
 - IN-GAME MOVES LEARNSET POKEDEX
 - Base Stats displayed in POKEDEX
+- Can change between LAND, WATER (SURF), and RODs to see wild Pokemon locations
 - Can Now Surrender In Battle
 - Sound Test in Options Menu (Press Select)
 - Can Obtain All Starters From NPCs Now (Like Yellow Version)
 - Added Pokémon like Magmar / Electabuzz / Staryu and others to earlier routes (consult documentation) - Infinite TM's (they are reusable like newer gens)
 - Gym Leaders, Rival, Rockets and other trainers had a buff in level, moves and parties (some parties to match Anime/Lets go Pikachu/References)
 - Move Relearner added in Fuchsia - Move Deleter added in Vermilion (undeletable HMs)
 - All overworld Pokémon icons have been updated (no more generic ones)
 - Party Mini sprites have been updated - Caught Pokémon icon added in HUD Battle
 - Learnsets updated to match Pokemon Yellow updated one (eg. nidoran learns double kick at lower level)
 - Several POKÉMON had learnsets buffs (eg: Charizard Fly)
--  - Pikachu and Raichu can learn SURF through HM, just like in Yellow version
+- Pikachu and Raichu can learn SURF through HM, just like in Yellow version
 - PROF. OAK gives you 5 POKÉBALLS when you receive the POKÉDEX.
- -  - TM names in BAG and MART (TM24 it says TM24 THNDRBLT)
+- TM names in BAG and MART (TM24 it says TM24 THNDRBLT)
 - 20 item bag space still (Port PC)
 - Auto HM use (eg: surf, just touch the water and say YES)
 - Deletable HM's
 - Sort Items in BAG
 - OAK Battle post game
 - GYM LEADER AND ELITE 4 REMATCHES POST GAME